Plant Problem Lab

 Leaf drop often follows a change: light, temperature, watering, pests, or repotting.
 Timing usually tells you more than one dropped leaf.

-For money tree, adjust the diagnosis around this plant profile: Money trees yellow or drop leaves from overwatering, low light, cold drafts, or braided stems staying too wet.
+For money tree, read this symptom alongside how the plant usually behaves: Money trees yellow or drop leaves from overwatering, low light, cold drafts, or braided stems staying too wet.
 Check the pot setup before adding water.

 Ask what changed in the last two to four weeks.